Oneonta Divorce Lawyers & Divorce Attorneys

 If you are struggling with an unreasonable spouse and require a contested divorce lawyer in Oneonta, we are here to help.
 Like most divorce lawyers, we will need a retainer before we can begin working on your case.
 Your retainer fee will depend on how long it takes to resolve your marital issues.
 Keep in mind that any matters involving minor children will usually have a higher price.

-Retainers for contested divorces in Oneonta usually range from $1500 to $5000.
+Retainers for contested divorces are thousands of dollars in most cases.
 This number may increase though if the issues are more severe, and if there are minor children in the marriage.
 Uncontested divorces will almost always be cheaper than contested divorces.
 We will consider all factors before quoting you a retainer.